jedahan/kickstarter/readme.md

 # ksr - commandline kickstarter

-ksr is a mini kickstarter platform for the commandline.
+ksr is a mini kickstarter platform for the commandline. to install:

+    pip3 install ksr

 You can use `ksr --help` for a quick reference of all the commands, or `ksr command --help` for more details about a particular command.